 “It’s quite easy for our in-house product teams to understand the art of the possible from the technology side.
 So, that allows us to then collaborate closely with our stakeholders in the business,” he added.

 OVO tech and business teams look at problems and opportunities, metrics, and goals together.
 The tech team discusses what they can do with the technology, particularly around use of data in the CX platform.
 Then business leaders focus on the most appropriate actions to take from what’s possible.
 That feedback loop and collaboration require rapid iteration — but they offer a big advantage.
 OVO can A/B test instead of waiting weeks to see if something works.

 CX platforms have had to evolve to become more composable to support the agile co-creation process.
 Some first-generation cloud providers still roll out software every quarter, explained Nichols.
 Customers don’t have the luxury of waiting for quarterly releases.
 So, composable cloud platforms must enable real-time innovation.

 Composability is about providing those “Lego bricks” of capabilities customers can combine in ways that work best.
 Then they assemble them in real time for different business use cases, he said.

 Genesys customers leverage four building blocks for composability: ecosystem, development, marketplace and product.
 With all-in-one capabilities that integrate to any ecosystem, they don’t have to build foundational pieces of a CX platform.
 And they have access to a marketplace of applications.

 This allows companies to tailor their customer experience mix – at any moment – to their business.
-“We’re not the center of the world; the customer’s the center of the world and we’re just part of that,” said Nichols.
+“We’re not the centre of the world; the customer’s the centre of the world and we’re just part of that,” said Nichols.